 Eastern offers an assortment of clubs and student organizations, including adventure clubs like the Eastern Outdoors Club and Ski-n-Board Club; media clubs like the school newspaper and TV station; service clubs like People Helping People and Habitat for Humanity; academic clubs like the Biochemistry and History Clubs; athletic clubs like the ice hockey team and martial arts club; cultural clubs like the Organization for Latin American Students and the Jewish organization Hillel; professional associations like the Pre-Health and Pre-Law Societies; student government; and clubs for leadership, arts, and much more.

-The Warrior Cup is an annual competition among all 13 residence halls, giving each hall the opportunity to display their commitment to personal and academic success along with hall and school spirit.
+The Warrior Cup is an annual competition among all 13 residence halls, giving each hall the opportunity to display its commitment to personal and academic success along with hall and school spirit.
 Students and their residence halls earn points by participating in university events and organizing activities in effort of winning the coveted Warrior Cup.
-Mead Hall won the cup in 2019, adding to the list of residence halls that have won the cup since its inception in 2008.
+Constitution Hall won the cup in 2019, adding to the list of residence halls that have won the cup since its inception in 2008.
 In that time, resident students have raised more than $40,000 for local charities as part of the cup’s activities.

-Eastern’s NCAA athletes are smart, earning Eastern the President’s Cup three times in the seven-year history of the award.
-The cup is given to the top-performing academic institution in the Little East Conference.
+Eastern’s NCAA athletes are smart, earning Eastern the Little East Conference President’s Cup three times in the eight-year history of the award, which is given to the top-performing academic institution in the Little East Conference.
 In 2016, the average GPA for Eastern student athletes was 3.18.
 The Warriors also won the cup in 2015 and 2010.
 The University has also won the LEC’s Commissioners Cup for the third year in a row for having the best overall performance among the conference’s 19 varsity sports.

 Students can also participate in a number of competitive or casual intramural sports, such as basketball, volleyball, and soccer.

 Eastern and the town of Willimantic maintain a mutually beneficial relationship that continues to strengthen due to the Center for Community Engagement (CCE).
 The CCE organizes numerous special events, such as the annual Day of Giving holiday meal, as well as semester-long service programs that affect long-term change, such as tutor programs with Willimantic Public Schools.
-In the 2015-16 academic year, 1,169 of Eastern’s 5,300 students volunteered 20,025 hours.
-The CCE also coordinates community-based learning opportunities with professors (service learning).
+In the 2018-19 academic year, more than 2,500 students volunteered 27,500 hours.
+The CCE also coordinates community-based service-learning opportunities with professors.